Big gains for retailers push S&P 500 higher; rates rise

 - Washington state regularly gives drivers’ info to immigration authorities; Inslee orders temporary halt | Times Watchdog

 A government report confirmed that the holiday shopping season was a strong one, with retail sales climbing 0.4 percent last month following a 0.9 percent surge in November.
+A separate report from the National Retail Federation said that holiday spending had its strongest gain since the Great Recession.
 The numbers fit with what individual retailers have said recently, and several have raised their profit forecasts as a result.

 The strong job market has led to higher optimism among shoppers, and they’re opening their wallets up further as a result.